nasa/bplib/README.md

 _opt_ - the option as described in the table below

+ORIGINATE - the bundle headers are pre-built, therefore the cost of overwriting the headers for forwarded bundles when the bundles that are generated locally all have the same header is too great.
+So the two processes are kept separate.

 | Option                 | Units    | Default | Description |
 | ---------------------- | -------- | ------- | ----------- |
 | BP_OPT_DSTNODE_D       | bp_ipn_t | destination node (set on channel creation) | Destination node ID of generated data bundles (effectively 28 bits) |